noenomblot/ADA_P3-jekyll/index.md

 amplify — the rhythms of the real world.

-## 1. From Hyperlinks to Communities

-In the final version, this section will:

-- explain how we build the **Reddit hyperlink network**:
-  - each node = a subreddit
-  - each edge = a hyperlink from a post in subreddit A pointing to subreddit B
-- show basic **descriptive statistics**:
-  - number of posts, subreddits, edges
-  - degree distribution, top “hub” communities
-- describe our **preprocessing**:
-  - how we handle bots / spammy subreddits
-  - how we aggregate edges over time (per day/week)
-- introduce our **community detection**:
-  - which algorithm we use (e.g. Louvain)
-  - how we interpret the main clusters (politics, movies, gaming, etc.)

-## Part 2: Adapting the data
+## Adapting the data

-On online discussion platforms such as Reddit, automated accounts (“bots”) can substantially influence information dynamics by amplifying specific topics, spreading misinformation, or artificially sustaining conversations.
-Identifying and filtering these accounts is therefore a critical preprocessing step before any network analysis, as bot activity can distort link structures and bias both clustering and sentiment results.

-To detect bot-like behavior, we rely on unsupervised anomaly detection methods, as no labeled ground truth is available.
-We exploit the textual, behavioral, and sentiment features provided in the dataset, resulting in an initial set of 85 features per subreddit.

-Our approach combines two main techniques.
-First, we apply Principal Component Analysis (PCA) to reduce the dimensionality of the feature space while preserving most of its informational content.
-We retain 90% of the total variance, which is captured by 48 principal components.
-This step limits noise and redundancy while maintaining the dominant behavioral patterns.
+When major events unfold in the real world, their impact is rarely uniform.
+Elections polarize, disasters attract collective attention, and cultural moments ripple unevenly across social groups.
+On Reddit, these dynamics leave observable
+traces: bursts of activity, sudden cross-community interactions, and shifts in sentiment that mirror offline societal responses.
+Yet such patterns are not immediately visible in raw platform data — they must first be uncovered.

+At first glance, Reddit appears as a dense web of interactions, where millions of posts and hyperlinks form an overwhelming mass.
+Within this mass, however, not all activity reflects genuine human behavior.
+Automated accounts contribute disproportionately to content production, often amplifying specific narratives, inflating connectivity, or sustaining discussions beyond the span of human attention.
+Without addressing this distortion, network analysis risks conflating artificial signals with authentic social reactions.

+To isolate human-driven dynamics, abnormal posting behavior is identified using unsupervised anomaly detection.
+We construct a high-dimensional feature space that combines textual characteristics, posting dynamics, and sentiment statistics, capturing how content is produced, expressed, and propagated over time.
+Due to strong correlations and redundancy within this space, Principal Component Analysis (PCA) is applied to project the data onto a lower-dimensional subspace that preserves the dominant variance structure.
+Retaining components that explain 90% of the total variance substantially reduces dimensionality while maintaining the behavioral signatures required for discrimination.

-Second, we use an Isolation Forest model on the reduced feature space to identify abnormal activity patterns consistent with automated behavior.
-The resulting scores allow us to estimate the relative prevalence of bot-like activity across subreddits.
-The figure below presents the fifteen subreddits with the highest estimated bot-post rates according to this model.
+On this reduced representation, an Isolation Forest model is used to detect anomalous activity patterns.
+By recursively partitioning the feature space through random splits, the model isolates observations that require fewer splits to separate — a hallmark of rare or irregular behavior.
+Subreddits exhibiting consistently short isolation paths are therefore flagged as disproportionately bot-like, enabling highly automated sources of activity to be filtered from the network.
+The resulting scores allow subreddits to be ranked by their estimated proportion of bot-generated content.
+The accompanying figure highlights the fifteen subreddits with the highest estimated bot-post rates.

-From a network-analysis perspective, filtering out subreddits with extreme bot activity is essential.
-Our objective is to model Reddit as a social information network driven by human interactions, where edges represent meaningful exchanges between communities.
-High levels of automation would otherwise introduce spurious links and artificially inflate connectivity.

-In parallel, our early analyses of event-driven effects at the global network level revealed a classical case of Simpson’s paradox: trends observed within specific subgroups disappeared or reversed when aggregating the entire network.
-This observation reinforced the need for clustering the network prior to interpretation.
+Even after filtering automated behavior, Reddit’s structure remains far from homogeneous.
+Aggregating all interactions into a single global network obscures important heterogeneity and gives rise to statistical artifacts, including effects consistent with Simpson’s paradox, where trends observed at the aggregate level disappear or reverse when examined within subgroups.
+As in offline societies, different communities respond to the same event in fundamentally different ways.

+To capture this structure, hyperlink interactions are regrouped into clusters representing broad thematic categories such as politics, sports, gaming, and world news.
+At this level of abstraction, the network begins to resemble familiar social systems.
+Certain communities act as hubs during moments of heightened attention, mediating information flow across topics, while others remain more insulated and locally focused.
+Connections form rapidly in response to events, intensify under shared attention, and either decay or persist depending on the nature of the trigger.
-The clustered network presented here highlights the fourteen most connected clusters among the twenty identified across Reddit.
-Even at this coarse level, clear structural patterns emerge.
-Some clusters act as hubs, connecting a wide range of communities, while others remain more peripheral with narrower, topic- focused interactions.

-In the sections that follow, we build on this clustered representation to examine how information flows across Reddit and how different types of communities respond to major real-world events.
+The network visualization presented here depicts the fourteen most interconnected clusters among the twenty identified across Reddit.
+Even at this aggregated scale, clear structural patterns emerge: some thematic clusters function as hubs, facilitating information flow across multiple communities, while others occupy more peripheral positions with narrower, topic-focused interactions.
+The following sections build on these observations by examining how these structures evolve in response to external events and how different types of connections are strengthened or weakened over time.

 ## 2. Event-Born Links: Short Flares or Lasting Imprints?